 The voluntary separation / early retirement program was offered to employees worldwide who were eligible because they met job classification, age, and years-of-service criteria as of October 31, 2013.
 The program benefits vary by country and job classification, but generally include a cash loyalty bonus based on years of service.
-All employees eligible for the program have been identified.
+All employees eligible for the program have been identified, and have left or will leave the Company after the expiration of their respective transition periods.

 These employees generally were not aligned with any particular segment.
-The effective separation / retirement date for most employees who accepted the offer was June 30, 2014 or earlier, with a few exceptions to allow for a short transition period.
+The effective separation / retirement date for most employees who accepted the offer was June 30, 2014 or earlier, with a few exceptions to allow for a transition period.